How to Buy Royal Mail Shares UK in 2022- A Beginner’s Guide

 One of the most bullish arguments for Royal Mail is that mail volume in the UK is rising.
 That’s been true for a number of years thanks to the growth of eCommerce as a fraction of overall retail sales in the country.
 But it’s particularly true in the wake of the coronavirus pandemic, as UK residents turned to the mail system for an overwhelming amount of their purchases.

 Right now, Royal Mail accounts for around half of all mail volume in the UK.
-So, as the number of parcels being sent rises, the company stands to capture a significant share of the resulting profits.
 In fact, analysts at Citigroup believe that Royal Mail’s 2020 profit forecast may be underestimated by as much as 400%!

 Royal Mail Shares are Cheap